 (4) The national association of school psychologists.

-(H) "Applicant" means any person who applies to the board for licensure pursuant to section 4732.15 of the Revised Code or for admission to a licensure examination pursuant to section 4732.10 of the Revised Code or for approval of the board pursuant to division (B) of section 4732.22 of the Revised Code.
+(H) "Applicant" means any person who applies to the board for licensure pursuant to section 4732.10 of the Revised Code or for approval of the board pursuant to division (A)(2) of section 4732.22 of the Revised Code.

 (I) "He" or "she" and "his" or "her" shall be interpreted to mean or include the pronoun of the other gender where appropriate.

-(1) Classroom discussions and/or demonstrations which extend to the participation of students in therapy sessions based upon disclosure of the student's own personal experiences and/or personality traits; and/or
+(1) Classroom discussions and/or demonstrations which extend to the participation of students in psychotherapy sessions based upon disclosure of the student's own personal experiences and/or personality traits; and/or